 I am also the Executive Director of the Society for Applied Research in Memory and Cognition, known as SARMAC.
 SARMAC aims to promote and support outstanding research, and encourages collaboration between basic and applied researchers in the field of memory and cognition.
-Since 2014, I have been the Deputy Director of Warwick’s Centre for Operational Police Research (COPR).
+Since 2014, I have been the Deputy Director (now Co-Director) of Warwick’s Centre for Operational Police Research (COPR).
 This is an interdisciplinary network that brings together researchers from Psychology, Law, Business and Politics at Warwick University.
 Our aim is to conduct police-related research that is both intellectually innovative and has clear policy and practice implications within policing.
 I am also an Associate Editor at the journal, Legal & Criminological Psychology.